Tiwanaku: Important authors

-Alan Kolata of the University of Chicago conducted research at Tiwanaku in the late 1900’s from which he made descriptions of the City and its structure and culture in his book The Tiwanaku.
+Alan Kolata of the University of Chicago conducted research at Tiwanaku in the late 1900s from which he made descriptions of the City and its structure and culture in his book The Tiwanaku.
 He later published Valley of The Spirits which described more aspects of Tiwanaku culture such as astrology and mythology.

-John Wayne Janusek of Vanderbilt University spent time in the late 1900’s as well at the site of Tiwanaku recording findings of the excavations going on.
+John Wayne Janusek of Vanderbilt University spent time in the late 1900s as well at the site of Tiwanaku recording findings of the excavations going on.
 In 2008 he published Ancient Tiwanaku which described his findings on the architecture, agriculture and other aspects of Tiwanaku life.

 Jean-Pierre Protzen was an architecture professor of the University of California at Berkeley and spent much of his life studying the architecture of Tiwanaku.
 In 2013, he published The Stones of Tiahuanaco which gives great descriptions of the architecture and stonework seen at Tiwanaku.
 His work has played a huge role in creating potential reconstructions of what many of the structures look like, especially the puma punku.